 If you hold a driver’s licence from another country, you should check with the Western Australian licensing authority, the Department of Transport to confirm whether your licence enables you to drive legally on Western Australian roads.
 You may also require an international driving permit.

 - Parking: Find out about parking at Curtin.

 - Carpooling: We now provide a free, online carpooling service.

-- By taxi: There are several taxi ranks at the Bentley campus.
-Taxi ranks are marked with a yellow “T” icon on the Bentley Campus Map.
+- By taxi: There are several taxi ranks at Curtin Perth.
+Taxi ranks are marked with a yellow “T” icon on the Curtin Perth map.

-Once you’re on campus at Bentley, there are plenty of safe, easy to access ways to get from A to B. Bike racks, safe pathways, courtesy bus and accessible parking all make it simple and affordable to make your way around.
+Once you’re on campus, there are plenty of safe, easy to access ways to get from A to B. Bike racks, safe pathways, courtesy bus and accessible parking all make it simple and affordable to make your way around.